soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ### Smooth transition!

 You can expect a smooth transition to the new centers.
 After this change is fully rolled out, we plan to retire the former Microsoft 365 Security & Compliance Center ([https://protection.microsoft.com](https://protection.microsoft.com)).
-The admin user experience will change, but this won’t impact your current security and compliance configurations.
+The administrator experience will change, but this won’t impact your current security and compliance configurations.

 After this update is rolled out, if your organization has Microsoft 365 Enterprise E3 or E5, your security and compliance administrators can:
-- sign in as they usually do;
-- navigate directly to [https://security.microsoft.com](https://security.microsoft.com) or [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in to try out the new experiences; or
+- Navigate directly to [https://security.microsoft.com](https://security.microsoft.com) and [https://compliance.microsoft.com](https://compliance.microsoft.com); or
-- go to the Microsoft 365 admin center and then navigate to the new Microsoft 365 security center and the new Microsoft 365 compliance center.
+- Go to the Microsoft 365 admin center and then navigate to the new Microsoft 365 security center and Microsoft 365 compliance center.

 In adddition, if you are using the Office 365 Security & Compliance Center ([https://protection.office.com](http://protection.office.com)), you will still be able to configure and manage your Office 365 security and compliance settings within your existing Office 365 Security & Compliance Center.
 Configurations will be maintained in the Office 365 Security & Compliance Center as well as in the new Microsoft 365 security center and the new Microsoft 365 compliance center.